Walton County, GA

 • Office solutions ranging from co-working setups to medical-office-ready buildings (e.g., 605 sf–21k sf, modern finishes) .

-This variety supports multi-asset CRE portfolios and opportunity for mixed-use innovation.
+This variety supports multi-asset CRE portfolios and provides opportunities for mixed-use innovation.

 This network supports corridor-driven development—including highway‑front retail, office parks, and logistics hubs.